-Three different infrared detectors are available: the classic IR4, which offers a broader spectral range enabling the analysis of the carbonyl group containing copolymers; the IR5, with enhanced sensitivity and stability to determine molecular weight and chemical composition (SCB/1000TC); and the latest IR6, which offers the same superior performance as the IR5 but with the additional capability of measuring carbonyls group in the band of 1740 cm-1.
+Three different infrared detectors are available: the classic IR4, which offers a broader spectral range enabling the analysis of the carbonyl group containing copolymers; the IR5 detector, with enhanced sensitivity and stability to determine molecular weight and chemical composition (SCB/1000TC); and the latest IR6, which offers the same superior performance as IR5 and has the additional capability of measuring carbonyls group in the band of 1740 cm-1.

 GPC-IR® performs all the sample preparation steps in an automated manner for up to 42 samples consecutively, including the initial filling of vials with solvent, and the removal of fillers and gels through an in-line filter.
 As a result, the user does not need to transfer vials nor handle solvent throughout the whole process.
 The GPC-IR® also implements a Sample Care protocol to avoid sample degradation during the dissolution and analytical cycle.

 Click on each feature to display

 The full characterization of polyethylene and polypropylene polymers requires a high-temperature GPC/SEC analysis to be made with specific detectors.
 GPC-IR® incorporates infrared detectors, demonstrated to be the best option for this kind of polymers.
 The three models available, IR4, IR5, and IR6 can measure both molecular weight and chemical composition (SCB/1000TC).
 The triple detector configuration is completed with a four-capillary bridge built-in Viscometer (developed by Polymer Char), and a multi-angle Light Scattering detector.